Wildfires in Algeria leave 32 dead, including 25 soldiers

-ALGIERS, Algeria (AP) — At least 25 Algerian soldiers were killed saving residents from the wildfires ravaging mountain forests and villages east of the capital, the president announced Tuesday night as the death toll from the blazes crept up to at least 32.
+ALGIERS, Algeria (AP) — At least 25 Algerian soldiers were killed saving residents from wildfires ravaging mountain forests and villages east of the capital, the president announced Tuesday night as the civilian death toll from the blazes rose to at least 17.

-President Abdelmadjid Tebboune tweeted that the soldiers saved 100 citizens from the blazes in two areas of Kabyle, the region that is home to the North African nation's Berber population.
-Eleven soldiers were burned burned fighting the fires, four of them seriously, the Defense Ministry said.
+President Abdelmadjid Tebboune tweeted that the soldiers saved 100 people from the fires in two areas of Kabyle, the region that is home to the North African nation's Berber population.
+Eleven other soldiers were burned fighting the fires, four of them seriously, the Defense Ministry said.

+Prime Minister Aïmene Benabderrahmane later said on state TV that 17 civilians had lost their lives, raising the count of citizens from seven previously and bringing the total death toll to 42.
+He provided no details.

-The Kabyle region, 100 kilometers (60 miles) east of Algeria’s capital of Algiers, is dotted with difficult-to-access villages and has limited water.
+The Kabyle region, 100 kilometers (60 miles) east of Algeria’s capital of Algiers, is dotted with difficult-to-access villages and with temperatures rising has had limited water .
 Some villagers were fleeing, while others tried to hold back the flames themselves, using buckets, branches and rudimentary tools.
 The region has no water-dumping planes.

-The deaths and injuries Tuesday occurred around Kabyle's capital of Tizi-Ouzou, which is flanked by mountains, and in Bejaia, which borders the Mediterranean Sea.
+The deaths and injuries Tuesday occurred around Kabyle's capital of Tizi-Ouzou, which is flanked by mountains, and in Bejaia, which borders the Mediterranean Sea, the president said.

 “Thirty fires at the same time in the same region can’t be by chance,” Beldjoud said on national television, although no arrests were announced.

 There were no immediate details to explain the high death toll among the military.
-A photo pictured on the Liberte daily showed a soldier with a shovel clearing brush, his automatic weapon slung over his shoulder.
+A photo pictured on the site of the Liberte daily showed a soldier with a shovel dousing sputtering flames with dirt, his automatic weapon slung over his shoulder.

-The Civil Protection authority said on Algerian radio that seven people had died, six in Kabyle and a man in his 80s trying to save his animals in the Setif region to the east.
+The Civil Protection authority said earlier that a man in his 80s trying to save his animals in the Setif region to the east.
 It counted 41 blazes in 18 wilayas, or regions, as of Monday night, with 21 of them burning around Tizi Ouzou.

-The online media outlet TSA said earlier Tuesday that up to 11 people had been killed in the blazes, including those in Kabyle.

 A 92-year-old woman living in the Kabyle mountain village of Ait Saada said the scene Monday night looked like “the end of the world.”